davidson16807/tectonics.js/_posts/2019-3-24-fast-atmospheric-scattering.md

 <img align="right" src="http://davidson16807.github.io/tectonics.js/blog/diagrams/atmospheric-scattering-simple.svg" width="23%">

-    for each sample point "A" along the path drawn out from the viewer "V": for each sample point "B" along the path drawn from A to the light source "L": sum up the amount of mass that's encountered from V to A to L
+    for each point "A" along the path drawn out from viewer "V": for each point "B" along the path drawn from A to light source "L": sum up the mass encountered from V to A to L

 You will notice the implementation above uses two nested for loops.
 What if we added support for multiple light sources?
 We would need to add another for loop:

 <img align="right" src="http://davidson16807.github.io/tectonics.js/blog/diagrams/atmospheric-scattering-multiple-light-sources.svg" width="23%">

-    for each sample point "A" along the path drawn out from the viewer "V": for each light source "L":
+    for each point "A" along the path drawn out from the viewer "V": for each light source "L":
-            for each sample point "B" along the path drawn from A to the light source "L": sum up the amount of mass that's encountered from V to A to L
+            for each point "B" along the path drawn from A to light source "L": sum up the mass encountered from V to A to L

 We now have three nested for loops, each of which might run about 10 iterations in our use case.
 We're looking at something on the order of 1000 calculations.
 That's 1000 calculations *for every pixel, for every frame.* This is madness.